Mary Lee Woods

-Mary Lee Berners-Lee (née Woods; 12 March 1924 – 29 November 2017) was an English mathematician and computer scientist who worked in a team that developed programs in the Department of Computer Science, University of Manchester Mark 1, Ferranti Mark 1 and Mark 1 Star computers.
-She was the mother of Sir Tim Berners-Lee, the inventor of the World Wide Web and Mike Berners-Lee, an English researcher and writer on greenhouse gases.
+Mary Lee Berners-Lee (née Woods; 12 March 1924 – 29 November 2017) was an English mathematician and computer scientist who worked in a team that developed programs for the Ferranti Mark 1 computer.
+She was the mother of Tim Berners-Lee, the inventor of the World Wide Web, and Mike Berners-Lee, an English researcher and writer on greenhouse gases.

 Early life and education

 Woods was born on 12 March 1924, in Hall Green, Birmingham to Ida (née Burrows) and Bertie Woods.
 Both her parents were teachers.
 She had a brother who served in the Royal Air Force during World War II and was killed in action.
 She attended Yardley Grammar School in Yardley, Birmingham, where she developed an aptitude for mathematics.
 From 1942 to 1944, she took a wartime compressed two-year degree course in mathematics at the University of Birmingham.
 She then worked for the Telecommunications Research Establishment at Malvern until 1946 when she returned to take the third year of her degree.
 After completing her degree she was offered a fellowship by Richard van der Riet Woolley to work at Mount Stromlo Observatory in Canberra, Australia, from 1947 to 1951 when she joined Ferranti in Manchester as a computer programmer.